hunter-teacher-cert/unit_plan-introduction-to-python/README.md

 # INTRODUCTION TO PROGRAMMING IN PYTHON
-by Jing Zou, Rich Parker and Jessica Novillo Argudo
+by Jing Xue, Rich Parker and Jessica Novillo Argudo

 -----